Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Meanings are not determined by situations, but we determine ourselves by the meanings we give to situations."
+> "If you cling to a certain thought with dynamic will power, it finally assumes a tangible outward form."
-> — **Alfred Adler**
+> — **Paramahansa Yogananda**

 ---